 Obviously, not all I color diamonds weigh the same.
 Some I color diamonds might be featured as smaller side stones in a Three Stone engagement ring setting, while others might be much larger and on full display in a solitaire engagement ring.

-The main implication carat will have on I color diamonds is price.
+The main implication carat weight will have on I color diamonds is price.
 Moving up in carat weight will steadily increase the price of your I color diamond, depending on the other Cs.

 I Color Diamonds And Shape

 Shape is perhaps the most important factor to consider when buying an I color diamond.
 The shape can have a direct impact on how this particular grade appears.
 An I color Round cut diamond will likely hide any small traces of color, for example.

 Elongated shapes or diamonds with large facets might not hide color as well.
 Marquise and Pear shaped diamonds in particular, it’s a good idea to prioritize color.
 More than most, traces of yellow can pool at the edges of these shapes.
 So if you’re in between I and J for these particular shapes, consider going up in the color scale, depending on your setting.
 For a white gold or platinum setting, consider purchasing an H color Pear or Marquise shaped diamond.